Joshuaamm7/NAFSI-Team-NourishOne/README.md

 ## What is NourishOne?

-NourishOne is a static React web app that helps people in the DC/Maryland/Virginia region find food assistance.
+NourishOne is a static React web app that helps people in the DC, Maryland, and Virginia region find food assistance.
 It aggregates **737 verified food pantry locations** into a searchable, filterable, map-driven interface with three dedicated portals:

 - **Find Food** — Families search for nearby pantries by food type, dietary need, and distance
 - **Donate** — Donors see wishlists and high-need areas to direct their contributions